tafuji/Pcl-To-NetStandard/README.md

 This extension provides the folowing features:

 - Convert portable class library project to .NET Standard 2.0 project
-    - Ii creates a new csprj file for .NET Standard 2.0
+    - Ii creates a new csproj file for .NET Standard 2.0
     - It migrates package references, which were referenced in portable class library, to new csproj file
     - It also migrates project references, which were used in portable class library, to new csproj file
 - Backup files which were used only in portable project library